Another famous and great dim sum steamed bun recipe—Custard bun also named as milk yolk buns. Those little buns are also named as Lai Wong Bao.

 Custard filling recipe

-- Stir in beaten egg slowly and keep stirring during the process.
-Add butter in.
-Heat until well mixed.
-Remove off heat and turn the filling over and over again until it can form a smooth ball and everything is well incorporated.
+- Remove off heat and turn the filling over and over again until it can form a smooth ball and everything is well incorporated.

 - Set aside to cool down and then place the custard filling in fridge for at least 1 hour (depending on the temperature)or until hardened.
 So you can shape the fillings easily.